andersjanmyr/octocat-zen/docs/README.md

 ---
 ## Lab 14: Use the issue event

-In the following example we will the issue event to add a comment to an issue when it is created.
+In the following example we will use the issue event to add a comment to an issue when it is created.
 We use `actions/github` to comment on the issue when it is opened.

 - Create a new workflow file in `.github/workflows` for example called `zen-comment.yml`: